rahulp0/OneDirectAssignment-twitt/README.md

 The following note is advised to be noted before heading to use it:
 -If you have a perfectly runnable version of Chrome webdriver, you can run it as it is OR, you can comment lines 14-42, login with your login credentials of Twitter.
--Execute the "run_me.py" file and open the localhost address in port 5000(http://127.0.0.1:5000)
+-Execute the "run_me.py" file and open the localhost address in port 5000(http://127.0.0.1:5000) -The keys and tokens shouldn't be made public

+I hope the product is useful.
+Contact me at (rahul.prksh1@gmail.com) for feedback and queries.
+Thank you :)